The Boys of Winter

 BONNEY: You know what this war’s done to hope?!
 Look around you, man!
 You think I got hope?!
 You think I got fuckin hope?!

-THE STORY: In December, 1968, a group of American soldiers in Viet Nam are dropped in the jungle on a secret mission.
+In December, 1968, a group of American soldiers in Viet Nam are dropped in the jungle on a secret mission.
 What happens over the next few days changes lives – and leads to a court-martial examining a civilian massacre involving the lieutenant leading the original mission.

-THE BACKSTORY: Of all my plays, Boys Of Winter is closest to my heart.
+Of all my plays, Boys Of Winter is closest to my heart.
 I was commissioned by L.A.
 Producer Bernie Safronsky to write a Vietnam play inspired by the events of the My Lai massacre.
 I did a prodigious amount of research, and never have I had a play dictate itself in the way this play screamed its story to me.
 The characters, all of them, shouted from the grave to be heard, and I like to think I listened.

 The structure of the play is loosely based on R.C.Sherriff’s brilliant Journey’s End – a war-ravaged, disillusioned lieutenant finds that his childhood best friend has volunteered himself into the lieutenant’s platoon.
 Bernie and his partners were instantly enthusiastic, and decided to take it directly to New York.
 This was the first mistake – and the second was the hiring, without my initial consent, of director Herb Ross, a man who seemed passionate about the piece, but who was precisely the wrong director for it.
 Herb bullied the cast – which included Andrew McCarthy, Matt Dillon, Wesley Snipes, and Ving Rhames.
 His understanding of comic timing worked fine for the first two-thirds of the play, which is quite funny, but he hit a wall when the play turned serious.
 He chose the wrong theatre – a Broadway house, not a smaller, more intimate off-Broadway one – and had a designer create a huge and ungainly set (which incidentally got a Tony nomination – it looked phenomenal, but was hell to work on.)
 Never in rehearsal did we work on the play, and it was not until the disastrous first preview and Herb’s firing that I was able to do some much-needed re-writing on the last third of the play.
 Michael Lindsay-Hogg, who directed Agnes, was brought in, but he was limited by the space, the set, the amount of time remaining, and the bad word-of-mouth that was spreading.
 By the time we opened, the play was in considerably better shape than what we started previews with, but we needed some out-of-town time to smooth out the final climactic scene, and a much different space to bring it home.
 The whole experience was painful for all.